 In this story, we’ve defined a real humanitarian recession as two consecutive years of a growing funding gap.
 Child Protection has already experienced three years of a growing funding gap.
 So what are the odds of Child Protection continuing to grow and staying away from a humanitarian recession?

 How does the 2022 forecast compare to other sectors?

-The central estimate of $205m puts Child Protection 12th in the sector rankings.
-This would put Child Protection just ahead of the other AoRs (Gender Based Violence, significantly ahead of Mine Action, but some way behind Protection which is forecasted in 8th place at $743m.
+The central estimate of $309m puts Child Protection 12th in the sector rankings.
+This would put Child Protection just ahead of the other AoRs (Gender Based Violence and Mine Action), but unsuprsingly still some way behind Protection which is forecasted in 8th place at $885m.

 Features of the Child Protection sector in 2022

 The average Child Protection response in 2022 was 22% funded.
 This is obviously quite low in absolute terms but ranks around average when looking at all sectors (the median sector average is 25%).